phel-lang/phel-lang/doc/content/documentation/configuration.md

 ### `export`

-To be able to use the export command you have to define these two options:

-- "directories" : the root directory to look up for functions to export.
+These configuration options are used for the Phel export command that is described in the [PHP Interop](php-interop/#calling-phel-functions-from-php) chapter.
+Currently, the export command requires three options:

+- `directories`: Defines a list of directories in wihch the export command should search for export functions.
-- "namespace-prefix" : the namespace prefix for all the PHP wrappers.
+- `namespace-prefix`: Defines a namespace prefix for all generated PHP classes.
-- "target-directory": the root directory where the PHP wrappers will be store.
+- `target-directory`: Defines the directory where the generetade PHP classes are stored.

-Check the [Interop chapter](../php-interop/#calling-phel-functions-from-php) to get more information about the export command.

 ## Phel Composer Plugin